 Our class schedule is also different from the rest of the school.
 CHS operates on a 7-period bell schedule, 51 minutes per class period.
 The usual schedule for a 10th-12th grade student at CHS is seven yearlong courses every day.
 9th graders' schedules instead are a hybrid blend of three yearlong (51-minute, August-June) and four blocked, semester-long (106-minute, two August-January and the other two January-June) courses.
 The four blocked classes are English 9, Biology, World History, and Health/PE.
 The yearlong classes are Math and two electives.
 An example 9th grade schedule can be viewed here.

-We believe that this unique schedule helps both teachers and students during the transition from middle school to 9th grade, allowing us to promote better, earlier, and more personalization, relatedness and belonging, and care among students and teachers, when the usual high school structure and schedule tends more toward impersonal and harder-to-respond.
+We believe that this unique schedule helps both teachers and students during the transition from middle school to 9th grade, allowing us to promote better, earlier, and more personalization, relatedness and belonging, and care among students and teachers, as opposed the usual high school structure and schedule tending more toward being impersonal and unresponsive.
 In addition to logistically allowing for the weekly meetings above, our teachers get to know their 9th graders more quickly and in more depth, and having more time with students every day allows for unique opportunities to provide individualized differentiation and support.
 Our students have fewer classes to manage at one time, and they have a chance to get to know their teachers and other classmates better and bond beyond academics, as they spend more time with one another in these blocked courses.
-The schedule also allows us to implement unique preventative and responsive programming specifically with our 9th graders beyond the English 9, Biology, World History, and Health/PE curricula, because students share the same class schedule logistics.
+The schedule also allows us unique access to implement preventative and responsive programming and intervention.